MaartenBrijker/project/README.md

 With respect to the time and my personal skill level I don't foresee myself hardcoding processing functions.
 So in the audio processing part of the app technical limitations would be based on the audio processing functions provided by the Audio Unit API.
 I will have to be creative to use these processing tools in a way that approaches the functions and aesthetics I have in mind and that will be satisfactionary to the user of the app.
 Especially the part where user's are for example to place samples in a time based grid of automate effects over time will be hard to implement.

-# Similar applications
+# What does this app to the world of apps?

 There are several music generating and processing applications around.
 However non of them is aesthetically limited by a record label and does provide the direct possibility of being part of a collective group of artists without having any necessary musical skills.

-# Problem solving? (what problem? with which features?)

 This app will enable music fans that are not capable of composing music from scratch, to still have a music based output.
-A creative outlet that evens transcends the fan to the level of being part of a music label, to enter a creative dialogue, and to build a sense of sonic community.
+A creative outlet that evens transcends the fan to the level of being part of a music label, to enter a creative dialogue, and to build a sense of sonic community (if I would implement audio exporting features to a shared soundcloud for example).